-System Configuration Decisions.
-We vary cpu and n_p , with our optimizer configuring the memory.
-We pick Staged/AJ/Shuffle/Deser. as the logical-physical plan combination.
-Figures 9(A,B) show the results for all CNNs.
-As explained in Section 4.3, the runtime decreases with cpu for all CNNs, but VGG eventually crashes (at 8 cores) due to the blowup in CNN Inference Memory.
+Optimizer Correctness.
+We vary cpu and n_p while explicitly apportioning the memory regions based on the chosen cpu value.
+We pick Staged/ AJ/Shuffle/Deser. as the logicalphysical plan combination.
+Figures 11(A,B) show the results for all CNNs.
+As explained in Section 4.3, the runtime decreases with cpu for all CNNs, but VGG eventually crashes (beyond 4 cores) due to the blowup in CNN Inference Memory.
 The runtime decrease with cpu is sub-linear though.
 To drill into this issue, we plot the speedup against cpu on 1 node for data scale 0.25X (to avoid disk spills).
-Figure 10(C) shows the results: the speedups plateau at 4 cores.
+Figure 12(C) shows the results: the speedups plateau at 4 cores.
 As mentioned in Section 4.3, this is as expected, since CNN inference dominates total runtimes and TF always uses all cores regardless of cpu.
+Overall, we can see that the VISTA optimizer (Algorithm 1) picks either optimal or near-optimal cpu values; AlexNet: 7, VGG16: 4, and ResNet50: 7.

-Figure 9(B) shows non-monotonic behaviors with n_p .
+Figure 11(B) shows non-monotonic behaviors with n_p .
 At low n_p , Spark crashes due to insufficient Core Memory for the join.
 As n_p goes up, runtimes go down, since Spark uses more parallelism (up to 32 cores).
 Eventually, runtimes rise again due to Spark overheads for running too many tasks.
 In fact, when $n_p > 2000$, Spark compresses task status messages, leading to high overhead.
 The VISTA optimizer (Algorithm 1) sets n_p at 160, 160, and 224 for AlexNet, VGG, and ResNet respectively, which yield close to the fastest runtimes.
 The takeaway is that these settings involve non-trivial CNNspecific efficiency tradeoffs and thus, an automated optimizer like ours can free ML users from such tedious tuning.

-Figure 10.
-(A,B) Scaleup and speedup on cluster.
+Figure 12: (A,B) Scaleup and speedup on cluster.
 (C) Speedup for varying cpu on one node with 0.25x data.
-Logical and physical plan choices are fixed to Staged, After Join, Shuffle, and Deserialized.
+Logical and physical plan choices are fixed to Staged/AJ and Shuffle/Deser.

 Scalability.
 We evaluate the scaleup (weak scaling) and speedup (strong scaling) of the logical-physical plan combination of Staged/After Join/Shuffle/Deserialized for varying number of worker nodes (and also data scale for scaleup).
 While CNN inference and M are embarassingly parallel, data reads from HDFS and the join can bottleneck scalability.
-Figures 10 (A,B) show the results.
+Figures 12 (A,B) show the results.
 We see near-linear scaleup for all 3 CNNs.
-But Figure 10 (B) shows that the AlexNet sees a markedly sub-linear speedup, while VGG and ResNet exhibit near-linear speedups.
+But Figure 12 (B) shows that the AlexNet sees a markedly sub-linear speedup, while VGG and ResNet exhibit near-linear speedups.
 To explain this gap, we drilled into the Spark logs and obtained the time breakdown for data reads and CNN inference coupled with the first iteration of logistic regression for each layer.
-For all 3 CNNs, data reads exhibit sub-linear speedups due to the notorious "small files" problem of HDFS with the images [11].
+For all 3 CNNs, data reads exhibit sub-linear speedups due to the notorious "small files" problem of HDFS with the images [17].
 But for AlexNet in particular, even the second part is sub-linear, since its absolute compute time is much lower than that of VGG or ResNet.
-Thus, Spark overheads become non-trivial in AlexNet's case (more details in Appendix C of our addendum [17]).
+Thus, Spark overheads become non-trivial in AlexNet's case.